BugraAS/ReversiTest/README.md

 # Reversi2
+This repo was made for a school project which was ultimately abandoned.

 How to use:
     - This code requires raylib which you can download using "pip install raylib"
     - Replace ip adress on the headers of the Reversi.py and Server.py